Nerve Damage Compensation Claims

 - Removal of lymph nodes

-- Insertion of cannula into carotid artery
+- Insertion of a cannula into the carotid artery

-Microsurgical reconstruction of a severed spinal accessory nerve is often successful if the interval between the trauma and the surgical revision is less than six months.
-Up to 12 months, a partial recovery can be achieved.
+Microsurgical reconstruction of a severed spinal accessory nerve is often successful if the interval between the trauma and the surgical revision is less than six months; up to 12 months, a partial recovery can be achieved.

 Talk to Us

-If you have any questions regarding the no win, no fee compensation claims process or you are unsure of whether you have a valid nerve injury claim, don't hesitate to get in touch with the team of solicitors at JMW.
+If you have any questions regarding the no win, no fee compensation claims process or you are unsure of whether you have a valid nerve injury claim, don't hesitate to get in touch with the team at JMW.
 Either call us on 0345 872 6666 or complete our online enquiry form and a member of our expert team will be in touch to discuss your case further.